spiffe/spiffe/standards/SPIFFE_Workload_API.md

 In order to support the widest variety of use cases, the X.509-SVID Profile supports the issuance of multiple identities, while also defining a default identity.
 It is expected that workloads which are aware of multiple identities can handle decision making on their own.
 Workloads which don’t understand how to leverage multiple identities may use the default identity.
 The default identity is the first in the `svids` list returned in the `X509SVIDResponse` message.
 Protocol buffers ensure that the order of the list is preserved.

-As a workload can receive either X.509-SVID or JWT-SVID identities, and multiple identities of either type, the optional `label` field can be used by SPIFFE implementations to deliver guidance to workloads on how a given identity should be used.
-The SPIFFE specifications do not define the contents of the `label` field.
+Workloads that understand how to use multiple identities may leverage the optional `hint` field, which can be used to disambiguate identities and inform the workload of which identity should be used for what purpose.
+For example, `internal` and `external` to denote an SVID for internal or external use, respectively.
+SPIFFE Workload API implementations SHOULD NOT support values of more than 1024 bytes in length.
+The exact value of the `hint` field is an operator choice and is otherwise unconstrained by this specification.

 ## 6. JWT-SVID Profile